Dust collapse and bounce in spherically symmetric quantum-inspired gravity models: Constraint equations and solutions

 Conservation of $E^\varphi$ in~\eqref{eq:Ephi} gives a solution $E^\varphi = C h_2$, where the constant $C = 1$ is taken so as not to redefine the mass $m$ in the metric~\eqref{eq:metric}.
-This function does not satisfy the LTB condition $(E^x)^\prime = 2\sqrt{1 - kx^2} E^\varphi$~\cite{Bojowald:2008ja}.
-In the classical limit, $h_2 = x$ will satisfy the LTB condition, and hence a LTB spacetime for the marginally bound solution $k = 0$ and the homogeneous assumption.
+It also allows a closer correspondence between the metric coefficients in \eqref{eq:ADM} and \eqref{eq:PG}, and also gives the correct classical limit.

 With $E^\varphi = h_2$, the Hamiltonian constraint and last equation of motion become

 and